 You must take all midterm exams, final exams, the final IEP battery (the exams given to all students in the IEP at the end of each session), and the IEP TOEFL tests.
+Completing all of the exams is part of completing the term.
 Students who are absent from any one of these tests, sleep through tests, or leave and do not return to a test may be placed on probation unless the student can explain why the absence or behavior was unavoidable.

-8.4 Missing Final Exams
+8.5 Missing Final Exams

 You must take all midterm exams, final exams, the final battery and the TOEFL tests.
 Students who miss any of these exams will be required to take the "New Student Placement Tests" at the start of the next term of study.
-Students who miss IEP final exams may be placed on academic probation.
+Students who miss IEP final exams may be placed on academic probation and may not receive their course final grade reports as they did not complete the requirements for the term.